 - 2 cinnamon sticks optional

 - In a medium stockpot, simmer for 1 minute over medium heat, 2 cups of water with sugar and kosher salt.

 - Once they have dissolved, remove the stockpot from the heat.

 - Add remaining brine ingredients to the pot, stir through, and add the remaining cold water.

 - Let the chicken brine cool for 40 minutes.
 Then place the stockpot into the refrigerator for 75-90 minutes.

 - Once it is sufficiently cold, submerge the whole raw chicken into the brine liquid.
 Cover the pot and place it back into the refrigerator for 8-12 hours.

-- Once brined, remove the chicken from the solution, blot it dry with paper towels, and let it air dry in your refrigerator for 2 hours.
+- Once brined, remove the chicken from the solution, and rinse with cold clean water.
+Then pat dry with paper towels and allow to air dry in the refrigerator for 2 hours.

 - Season with low salt or no salt rub, and cook as directed.

 - Brine boneless chicken breasts for 2-3 hours